wirginiaromanowska/Notes_On_Things/Smoke_And_Pyro.md

 ```
 ## 3. Rules and Advice
 - avoid transforms at the object level (for emitters, colliders etc) in case you need to scale whole sim from cm to m later
+- when there is error in DOPs
+  - right click on node will clear the error
+  - you can see what error says only in tree view (right click)
+  - vel is non divergent - so will not expand or shrink - this is why it needs to go to vel update input int he pyro solver
+  - only vel that can go in pre-solve imput in pyro solver is curl noise
+  - how you mix in vel matters
+    - try to set it to maximum instead of add
 ## 4. Fast moving trails
 - trail SOP: preserve original, trail lenght 5 (frames)
 - add SOP: under poligons by group, by attribute, and attribute is id
 - resample with max segments set to what would be max substeps
 - point jitter - makes it more noise
 - wire this directly to DOPnet
+## 5. Pyro solver parameters
+- boyancy lift - takes direction * amount of boyancy * current temperature and adds that to current vel